playx-flutter/playx_core/README.md

 ```

 ### Thats it
-You can now access PlayxCore capibalities like ``Prefs`` on your app.
+You can now access PlayxCore capabilities like ``Prefs`` on your app.

 ## See Also:
 [Playx](https://pub.dev/packages/playx) : Playx eco system helps with redundant features , less code , more productivity , better organizing.